AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_ZCurves.md

 What I find interesting here, is that this ordering is slightly more nuanced than the naive Z Order curve.

-Instead of recursively applying the same "Z pattern" at each level which would result in needing to pack every even bit/odd bit they apply a pattern that rotates the pattern at each level (Imagine that we do a horizontal Z and then a vertical Z).
+Instead of recursively applying the same "Z pattern" at each level which would result in needing to pack every even/odd bit, they apply a pattern that rotates the pattern at each level (Imagine that we do a horizontal Z and then a vertical Z).

 This implies that instead of our masks for our 2D coordinate being: